 Joanne Giang sees challenges as opportunities to grow and upskill.
 Over time, she has learned that challenges are part of the journey and the best one can prepare is to work on how to react and behave in these situations.

 Change is inevitable and we want to anticipate the potential impact that the change will have to adjust how we serve our clients and communities.
-In a challenging and all-consuming environment, I would aim to stay positive, open-minded, evolve our strategies, and deploy the necessary resources to best augment, compensate, or otherwise adjust for changes and new challenges.
+In a challenging and all-consuming environment, I would aim to stay positive, and open-minded, evolve our strategies and deploy the necessary resources to best augment, compensate, or otherwise adjust for changes and new challenges.

 Joanne Giang Secret Sauce